 The great potential of beekeeping as sustainable industry is not yet fully exploited.
 Especially small-scale beekeepers in rural areas face challenges in making their efforts profitable and sustainable.
 Low entry barriers for imported honey threaten less competitive Albanian beekeepers who in turn may not be able to meet international export requirements in terms of standardization, certification or quantities.
 The disbandment of government institutions in the 1990s that supported beekeeping caused severe gaps in the Albanian apiculture infrastructure.
 Today, key challenges for small-scale beekeepers include the increase of production and profit, greater use of value added products for additional profit, marketing and standardization of processes.

 We are passionate about Albanian honey - especially added value honeys like the chestnut honey are unique and competitive.
 We are also aware of the role that tourism plays in promoting sustainable livelihoods.
 It is at the heart of the Honey Trail to spread the economic benefits of tourism and promote sustainable beekeeping.
 We want to contribute to support small-scale farmers to make use of the opportunities that derive from sustainable and environmentally beneficial beekeeping.
 A part of the tour price will be used to contribute to build on traditional skills and improve capacities and resources of small-scale beekeepers in rural Albania.

-Follow us on Facebook and our Blog for news - we'll be excited to share with you how this component of the Honey Trail develops.
+Visit our News section to see how this component of the Honey Trail develops.